uw-cmg/MAST/doc/source/5_0_runningmast.rst

 * Create an empty (or not, the contents don.t matter) file named MAST_SKIP in the recipe directory.
 * Go through $MAST_CONTROL/submitlist and delete all ingredients associated with that recipe to keep them from being submitted during the next MAST run.

-If you would like to skip certain ingredients of a single recipe, edit the recipe.s status.txt file and replace ingredients to be skipped with the status .skip. (use the whole word).
+If you would like to skip certain ingredients of a single recipe, edit the recipe's status.txt file and replace ingredients to be skipped with the status *skip* (use the whole word).

-*  To un-skip these ingredients, set them back to .W. for .waiting for parents. in status.txt. **Be careful if deleting any files for skipped ingredients.
-Do not delete the metadata.txt file.
-If deleting a file that was obtained from a parent, like a POSCAR file, also set the parent ingredient back to .P. when you un-skip the child ingredient.**
+*  To un-skip these ingredients, set them back to W for waiting for parents in status.txt.

+    *  **Be careful if deleting any files for skipped ingredients.**
+    *  **Do not delete the metadata.txt file.**
+    *  **If deleting a file that was obtained from a parent, like a POSCAR file, also set the parent ingredient back to P when you un-skip the child ingredient.**

 *  No recipe can be considered complete by MAST if it includes skipped ingredients.
 However, if you consider the recipe complete, you can move the entire recipe directory out of ``$MAST_SCRATCH`` and into ``$MAST_ARCHIVE`` or another directory.